zerootoad/discord-rpc-lsp/README.md

 A Language Server Protocol (LSP) to share what you're coding on discord.

 **TODO:**
-- [ ] fix issues with opening and closing
+- [ ] fix issues with opening and closing that cause the lsp to not detect shizz no more?
 - [ ] better rich presence embed
 - [ ] add assets
 - [ ] improve code strucuture to use oop